How Does IRS View the Mileage to and from Work?

 As the best practice, if you opt to go with the Actual Expenses method, you need to keep a very detailed account of your daily car expenses.

-After you file the returns, be on the lookout for the costs that were disallowed by the IRS to avoid doing unnecessary work during the next round of filing the returns.
+After filing your returns, check the costs that weren’t allowed by the IRS.
+That’ll help you avoid doing unnecessary work during the next round of filing the returns.

 Limitations of Using Standard Mileage Rate